 Q. What are the things should I look for when buying a piano?

 A. When purchasing a new piano you are pretty much at the mercy of your local music store.
 If you know and trust the dealer your only real concern is getting the model you want at the right price.
 If you don't know the dealer take a piano tuner (or a pianist) along to advise you, even if it does hurt the dealer's feelings (those guys can be pretty sensitive).
 Better that than hurting your wallet, though.
-If you know nothing about pianos then do a little research first (Larry Fine has an excellent book, Acoustic & Digital Piano Buyer, available on-line.
+If you know nothing about pianos then do a little research first (Larry Fine has an excellent, Piano Buyer's guide, available on-line.
 My advice - get it!).
 Good brands are Steinway (obviously), Yamaha, Baldwin, Everett (made by Yamaha), Young Chang and Kawi, among a few others.
 No matter which brand or model you feel attracted to by sight, take your time and play it a bit to get a sense of the touch (if you play).
 Looks count too, of course, but remember it's an instrument to be played, not just an expensive, shiny piece of furniture.

 Buying a used piano is a bit more complicated, much like buying a used car, except you can't drive it home afterward.
 Both can be pigs in a poke, as my grandfather used to say.
 Your local piano store is also probably the best place to buy a used instrument since you can generally count on getting some kind of warranty, as well as free delivery (moving a piano to your home can often cost as much, or more, than the piano itself).
 A dealer may even provide a free tuning or two to boot.
 You'll also pay more for the instrument over what you'd expect to pay an individual, however, just because of these advantages.